 A "broker non-vote" occurs when a broker holding shares for a street name holder submits a valid proxy but does not vote on a particular proposal because the broker has not received voting instructions from the stockholder for whom it is holding shares and does not have discretionary authority to vote on the matter.
 The question of whether your broker will still be able to vote your shares depends on whether the New York Stock Exchange ("NYSE") deems the particular proposal to be a "routine" matter.
 Although our common stock is listed with Nasdaq, the NYSE regulates broker-dealers and their discretion to vote on stockholder proposals.
 Under the NYSE rules applicable to brokers and other similar organizations that are subject to NYSE rules, such organizations may use their discretion to vote your "uninstructed shares" with respect to matters considered to be "routine" under NYSE rules, but not with respect to "non-routine" matters.
 Under such rules and interpretations, non-routine matters are matters that may substantially affect the rights or privileges of stockholders, such as mergers, stockholder proposals, elections of directors (even if not contested), executive compensation (including any advisory stockholder votes on executive compensation), and certain corporate governance proposals, even if management-supported.
 Broker non-votes will have no effect on Proposal 1 because broker non-votes are not considered a vote cast for purposes of determining a plurality.
 We expect that Proposal 2 will be considered a "routine" matter, and therefore we believe your broker may vote your shares without instructions from you.
 Accordingly, we do not expect there to be any broker non-votes on Proposal 2.
-Ultimately, whether a proposal 3, so there will be no broker non-votes.
+Ultimately, whether a proposal is "routine" or "non-routine" remains subject to the final determination of the NYSE.
+Brokers will have discretionary authority to vote on Proposal 3, so there will be no broker non-votes.